-Many plants native to Colorado are used in residential landscapes, most notably our state tree, the Colorado blue spruce, and the quaking aspen.
+Native plants are greatly beneficial for landscaping due to their adaptability.
+Colorful flowers, grasses, shrubs and trees are well adapted to our diverse climate, soils, elevations and temperatures.
+Many plants native to Colorado are used in residential and commercial landscapes, most notably our state tree, the Colorado blue spruce, and the quaking aspen.
 Plants native to a particular area are well adapted to those soil and climatic conditions.
 They also resist pest insects and diseases common in that area.

 Colorado is a large state with diverse climates and soil conditions.
 Often, plants from mountain soils that drain well may not grow well in compacted clay soils found in urban areas.
 A native plant doesn't mean the plant is drought-tolerant.
-Many native plants of higher elevations require plenty of moisture.
+Many native plants require plenty of supplemental moisture after planting until it is established in its setting.

-Shrubs suitable for landscape use such as the lead plant, mountain mahogany, Apache plume, New Mexico privet, rabbitbrush, chokecherry, three-leaf sumac, potentilla, fernbush, Gambel oak, sagebrush, western water birch and western sandcherry are native to Colorado.
+Shrubs suitable for landscape use such as the false indigo/lead plant, hoptree, mountain mahogany, Apache plume, New Mexico privet, rabbitbrush, chokecherry, three-leaf sumac, potentilla, fernbush, sagebrush, western water birch, service berry and western sandcherry are native to Colorado.

 For "Xeriscape plant choices" refer to message number 1907.